wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 When you ask Semantic Kernel to execute a prompt for you, it will first determine what AI service to use.
 An AI service in Semantic Kernel can be an LLM or another AI service that takes a prompt to generate a response.

-You can use Semantic Kernel for more than just text, for example you can:
+For example, with Semantic Kernel, you can:

 - Generate text and then translate it to audio (text-to-audio)
 - Generate an image from a prompt (text-to-image)